cwz920716/tensorflow-plugins/README.md

-This is a example for how to use AOT compilation on TensorFlow XLA.
+This is a example for how to use Ahead-Of-Time (AOT) compilation on TensorFlow XLA (https://www.tensorflow.org/performance/xla/tfcompile).
 The code are extracted form the TensorFlow github repo.

 Usage: